2005 Northern Expo Show Report

 The Premier Exhibitor and Premier Breeder awards sponsored by Holstein UK went to J & V Barlow’s “Painley” herd who exhibiting at the show for the second consecutive year gained points through a fantastic string of five homebred cattle brought all the way from Minshull Hall, Church Minshull, Cheshire.

-calibre all with their strong and correct attributes to the Holstein
+of the highest calibre all with their strong and correct attributes

 and to the point about the great cows he had lined up before him.
 He